tayiorbeii/egghead.io_idiomatic_redux_course_notes/11-Normalizing_the_State_Shape.md

 We should treat our state as a database, so we are going to keep `todos` in an object indexed by `id`.

-We will start by renaming the reducer to `byID`.
+We will start by renaming the reducer to `byId`.
 Now, rather than adding a new item at the end or mapping over every item, we will change the value in the lookup table.

 Now both `TOGGLE_TODO` and `ADD_TODO` have the same logic.
 We want to return a new lookup table where the value of `action.id` is going to be the result of calling the reducer on the previous `action.id` value and the `action`.